Bayesian Wavelet Shrinkage with Beta Priors: The Model

+As a motivational example we show the application and advantages of the proposed method.
+As signal, we consider Donoho and Johnstone's test function Doppler defined by $f(x) = \sqrt{x(1-x)}\sin\left(\frac{2.1\pi}{x+0.05}\right)$, $0 \leq x \leq 1$.
+Note that Doppler function is a bounded energy signal.
+Furthermore, it has oscillations as an interesting feature to be preserved in the task of denoising.

+We evaluated the Doppler function at 512 equispaced points and added a random normal noise with signal-to-noise ratio SNR = 3, as shown in Figure \ref{fig:killer}(a).
+The goal is to recover the true signal by applying a wavelet shrinkage.

+Figure \ref{fig:killer}(b) shows the signal (Doppler function) and the recovered signal (estimated function) after applying the shrinkage rule on empirical wavelet coefficients under the proposed mixture of a point mass function at zero and beta distribution as a prior.
+In fact, it will be shown in Section 6 (Simulation Studies) that this shrinkage rule has the best performance in terms of averaged mean squared error when compared to standard techniques.
+Moreover, this shrinker incorporates the prior knowledge about boundedness of the signal, which is not the case for the standard techniques.
+In addition, the shrinkage rule is simple.

-\section{The model}
+\section{The Model}

-\subsection{The symmetric around zero beta distribution}
+\subsection{The Symmetric around Zero Beta Distribution}

-In Statistics, the beta distribution is extensively used to model variables in the $[0,1]$ domain.
-This distribution is extremely flexible in shape controlled by convenient choices of its parameters.
-In our framework, it is convenient to use its version shifted and rescaled to the interval $[-m,m]$ as well as choosing its parameters to keep it symmetric about 0.
-Therefore, we propose the use of beta distribution with symmetric support around zero as a prior distribution for the wavelet coefficients.
+In statistics, the beta family of distributions is extensively used to model random phenomena confined to the $[0,1]$ domain.
+The shape of beta distribution is very flexible; it is controlled by convenient choice of its parameters.
+In our framework, it is necessary to use its transformed version.
+Because of symmetry of the support, the distribution is shifted and rescaled to the interval $[-m,m]$.
+We also want to choose its parameters to keep it symmetric about 0.
+This requires both parameters of beta to have the same value.
+Therefore, we propose the use of beta distribution with support symmetric around zero as the spread-part for the prior distribution in the Bayesian model on the location of wavelet coefficients.
 Its density function is